MicrosoftDocs/win32/desktop-src/WMP/downloaditem-progress.md

 ---
 title: DownloadItem.progress
 description: Note This section describes functionality designed for use by online stores.
 Use of this functionality outside the context of an online store is not supported.
-The progress property retrieves the progress of the download in bytes. ms.assetid: '58644eac-8dd0-4e9d-8055-03833c863a6e'
+The progress property retrieves the progress of the download in bytes. ms.assetid: 58644eac-8dd0-4e9d-8055-03833c863a6e
+keywords:
-keywords: ["DownloadItem.progress Windows Media Player"]
+- DownloadItem.progress Windows Media Player
 topic_type:
 - apiref
 api_name: